 6.2 Each Participant will:

-6.2.3 promptly notify the other of any unauthorized use or disclosure of the information exchanged under this MOU and will furnish the other Participant with details of such unauthorized use or disclosure.
+6.2.3 Promptly notify the other of any unauthorized use or disclosure of the information exchanged under this Arrangement and will furnish the other Participant with details of such unauthorized use or disclosure.
 In the event of such an occurrence the Participant responsible for the safeguarding of the information will take all reasonably necessary steps to prevent a re-occurrence;

 7. ACCURACY OF INFORMATION

-7.2 promptly notify the other Participant if it learns that inaccurate or potentially unreliable information may have been provided or received and take all reasonable remedial steps.
+7.1.2 Promptly notify the other Participant if it learns that inaccurate or incomplete information may have been provided or received, and take all reasonable remedial steps.

-The following officials are designated as the departmental representatives for purposes of this Arrangement and any notices required under this Arrangement will be delivered as follows:
+8.1 The following officials are designated as the Participant representatives for purposes of this Arrangement and any notices required under this Arrangement will be delivered as follows:

-Each Participant will be responsible for any damages caused by the conduct of its Employees or agents in carrying out the terms of this Arrangement.
+9.1.
+Each Participant will be responsible for any damages caused by the conduct of its Representatives or agents in carrying out the terms of this Arrangement.